 1. General Data Protection Regulation (GDPR)

-This one is so massive, that it deserves no other place then the first!
+This one is so massive, that it deserves no other place than the first!
 Around the GDPR where made courses, ebooks, the lawyers around the world are making tons of money… and for a good reason.

 The GDPR will be enforced from May 25, 2018.